-□ Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e) (2))

-Novatel Wireless, Inc.

-(Name of Registrant as Specified in Its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- \boxtimes No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+Filed by the e Registrant ⊠ Filed by a Party other than the Registrant $\ \Box$ Chec k the a appropriate box: Preli minary Proxy Staten nent Conf fidential, For Use o f the Commission Only (as permitted by Rule 14a-6(e) (2)) \times Defir nitive Proxy Stateme ent Defir nitive Additional Ma nterials Solic riting Material Pursu ant to § 240.14a-12 Novatel Wireless, Inc. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payn nent of Filing Fee (Check t he appropriate box): \boxtimes No fe ee required.
+Fee o computed on table b elow per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) her underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is e how it was determined): (4) Proposed maximum m aggregate value of transaction: (5) Total fee paid: Fee I paid previously with preliminary materials. the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid revious filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount previously y paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-May 12, 2011
+May 2, 2013